jpriniski/CMV/Study2/glossaries/readme.md

-# Creating the word gloassaries.
+# Creating the word glossaries

-Here we describe our process of constructing glossaries of terms used in determining the evidence use in comment bodies in Change My View discussions.
+We use terms collected from the glossaries of four textbooks to construct our corpus of evidentiary words.
+Here, we describe the process of turning the raw glossaries (as collected from the textbooks) into a corpus of evidence language, and then describe the protocol for partitioning the words into sub-categories of more detailed evidence types.

 ### Step 1: Gathering glossaries of terms
-Terms were gathered from the glossaries in the following books from [openstax.org](https://openstax.org/):
+Terms were gathered from the glossaries in the following four books from [openstax.org](https://openstax.org/):

 - [American Government]( https://openstax.org/details/books/american-government)
 - [Principles of Economics]( https://openstax.org/details/books/principles-economics-2e)
 - [Business Statistics](https://openstax.org/details/books/introductory-business-statistics)
 - [Introductory Statistics](https://openstax.org/details/books/introductory-statistics)

+The books were chosen because they best represent the breadth of evidentiary language commonly used in discussions on Change My View (and in everyday discussions for that manner.)
+That is, textbooks on more techincal subject manner, like Quantum Physics or Calculus, for example, would contain terms not commonly used in such a setting.

-We copied the glossary content from each textbook into a text file.
-For example, here are the some terms in the American Government gloassary:
+We copied the glossary content from each textbook into a seperate text file (a single text file for a single glossary.)
+For example, here are the some terms at the head of the American Government gloassary:

 |Term                                    | Page(s) |
 |:--------------------------------------:|:-------:|